 The scheme is highly personalised, relying on achieving a match between the individual requiring support and the Shared Lives Carer who wishes to support them.

-Traditionally, Shared Lives has been a service for adults with learning disabilities who are matched with individuals and families to live long-term, or with whom they have regular visits, such as weekend visits, in order to give family carers a break.
+Traditionally, Shared Lives has been a service for adults with learning disabilities who are matched with individuals and families to live in a long-term arrangement.
+It is also suitable for shorter stays, such as weekend visits, in order to give family carers a break.

 Increasingly, however, Shared Lives is also used for people with a range of disabilities or vulnerability, as well as for older people.

 Positive Steps Shropshire are highly experienced in delivering the Shared Lives service, and we work closely with local authorities, partners and carers to provide full training and support.